THE SOUL OF FRANCE

 On a slightly raised, brushed brass dial is engraved the quote "Quand on veut on peut, quand on peut on doit", which translates as "When we want to we can, when we can we must", attributed to Napoléon Bonaparte.

-Made in the style of a medal, the back commemorates, in brilliant polished relief, some of Général Bonaparte's most brilliant victories.
+Made in the style of a medal, the highly polished back commemorates some of Général Bonaparte's most brilliant victories.

 Repealed in 1805, it was sometimes also used in conjunction with the traditional calendar, but it was thought interesting to incorporate it into this timepiece, also representing a tumultuous period and subject to all kinds of passions!